FAQ's about the Saljol Carbon Rollator:

 Yes, you can fold the Saljol Carbon Rollator.

-To unfold, simply press the rotel locking button.
+To unfold, simply release the brown safety hook.
 The rollator automatically pops up and you can fix it under the seat net by pressing the bars.
 The ride can begin.

 If you would like to know more about the folding of rollators, please read our article: "Folding the rollator".